What is IELTS

 7) Once you have registered, the test centre will confirm your IELTS test date, time and venue.
 Please note the Speaking test can be up to 7 days before or after the test date.

 8) On the test day, you must take the same passport or national identity card that you entered on the IELTS Application Form.

 9) For online registration approach your nearby CampusUK office.

 Fee & Validity

 The score from your IELTS test is valid for two years, however, some universities or organisations may have their own regulations concerning the period of validity.
-The general fee is Rs 7200.( subject to change ).
+The general fee is Rs.
+10200 as on 01/01/2018 (subject to change).
 The total duration of all four skill tests is 2 hours and 45 minutes.